twf2360/Phys281-SolarSystem/README.md

 The task of Phys281 was to model a physical system, in this case the Solar System, and analyse the effectiveness of the simulation.
 V1, 2 and 3, are different iterations of the code as it improved - my version of version control before I had an idea about git!

-It's messy and it's far from efficient, but it was my first foray into this world,
+It's messy and it's far from efficient, but it was my first foray into this world.